Master/PhD Research Projects Opportunities

 Requirements

-Interest in telecommunications
+Interest in topics listed above

 Passion for research

-Programming skills (Matlab and/or C, C++)
+Good programming skills (Matlab and/or C, C++)

 Information for perspective research students can be found here